How to succeed when you’re starting a remote job

-We all know starting a new job can be a daunting prospect at the best of times.
-But if you're starting a new job right now, chances are you're doing so whilst not being in the "normal" workplace.
-Or if you're just taking on your first fully-remote role, it can be a lot to get used to.
+Starting a new job can be a daunting prospect at the best of times.
+But if you're starting a new job right now, chances are you're going to be working remotely for at least part of the time.
+And it can be a lot to get used to.

 Getting your approach right to starting a remote job and hitting the ground running is an interesting challenge.
 Even if it's just temporary, it's still a big adjustment.
 Hopefully, our own experiences mixed with some top tips for remote work luminaries will help guide you through the maelstrom of the remote work life.

 Is starting a remote job worth it?